MartaWoodkowski/Project-1/README.md

 ## Table of Contents:
 _______________________________________________________________________
-1. 1.
-[Statistical analysis of Car stocks, car sales and Unemployment]https://github.com/MartaWoodkowski/Project-1/blob/main/carstockprice.ipynb)
+1.Statistical analysis of Car stocks, car sales and Unemployment [https://github.com/MartaWoodkowski/Project-1/blob/main/carstockprice.ipynb)]
      * Creating a dataframe with the acquired monthly data of stock prices from Api calls to yahoo finance of 10 car manufacturers
      * Analysing the data
      * Doing calculations to get the monthly returns and cumulative returns